summerswu/ML-Notes/README.md

   - find the local minimum is not that hard, finding the global minimum is

   Gradient Descent is just doing this shit in the 3-D plane - gradient vector of a 3D space

+  Stochastic Gradient Descent - training a small batch of samples and taking smaller but quicker step down to the bottom of the gradient

+  you need a lot of training data!

+  the acquisition of these labelled training data you actually need is really important

 ### Backpropagation